 While you’re in the Accessibility part of your Settings, you might try and reduce transparency as well.
 This will reduce transparency and blur effects.

-This should less stress on your device’s processor because there is one less graphical task it needs to tackle.
+This should help your device’s processor because there will be one less graphical task it needs to tackle.

 To Reduce Transparency tap Increase Contrast and then tap the toggle to turn on the Reduce Transparency function.

 Try the iOS 10.3 Update

 If you’re ok with upgrading your device to the latest iOS software, you might try downloading the iOS 10.3 update.